MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 When Viva Sales is added to a Teams meeting, it generates a meeting summary automatically if the meeting is recorded with transcription on.

-Follow these steps to enable transcripts for MS Teams calls for Sales Conversational Intelligence.
+To enable transcripts for Teams calls for Sales conversational intelligence:

 1. Sign in to the [Teams admin center](https://admin.teams.microsoft.com).